kaaveland/bus-eta/README.md

 ### Frontend

-The kollektivkart python package has a plotly dash app in it.
-There's also an SPA frontend under [frontend](./frontend) that I'm writing to practice typescript and react a little bit.
+There's a SPA frontend under [frontend](./frontend) that I'm writing to practice TypeScript and react a little bit.
+It's what's deployed to [kollektivkart.arktekk.no](https://kollektivkart.arktekk.no).

 ### Deployment

-I run this using podman and a nginx reverse proxy at [kollektivkart.arktekk.no](https://kollektivkart.arktekk.no).
+I run this using podman and a caddy reverse proxy at [kollektivkart.arktekk.no](https://kollektivkart.arktekk.no).

 You can use the docker image at [ghcr](https://github.com/kaaveland/bus-eta/pkgs/container/bus-eta), as discussed in the Dashboard app section, it requires access to data files.